 Gas and condensate

 Touat gathers together ten gas fields in the Sahara Desert, near the city of Adrar in Algeria, as a single networked facility.
-The envisaged development project, consisting of infrastructure, production wells and a central processing facility, covers more than 1,300 km².
+The facility consists of infrastructure, production wells and a central processing facility, and covers more than 1,300 km².